This tutorial introduces the concept of actions. Actions are a unified way of supplying the user with ways to interact with your program.

 In the end, this creates a QAction with the correct icon, text and shortcut and even adds it to the File menu.

 At the moment, the new “Clear” action has been created but it hasn’t been associated with any menus or toolbars.
-This is done with a KDE technology called XMLGUI, which does nice things like movable toolbars for you.
+This is done with a KDE technology called XMLGUI, which does nice things like create movable toolbars for you.

 The Help menu has been standardized to ease the lives of both developers and users, which is why all KDE software Help menus look the same.
 If you want to create your own help menu, search for the explanation around